stellar/stellar-etl/README.md

 > stellar-etl export_claimable_balances --end-ledger 500000 --output exported_claimable_balances.txt
 ```

-Exports historical offer data from the genesis ledger to the provided end-ledger to an output file.
+Exports claimable balances data from the genesis ledger to the provided end-ledger to an output file.
 The command reads from the bucket list, which includes the full history of the Stellar ledger.
 As a result, it should be used in an initial data dump.
-In order to get offer information within a specified ledger range, see the export_ledger_entry_changes command.
+In order to get claimable balances information within a specified ledger range, see the export_ledger_entry_changes command.

 <br>